 Prevention is also the key word for other summer eye threats.

-"Never attempt to remove a penetrating object because you can cause more damage," she says.
+"Never attempt to remove a penetrating object because you can cause more damage," she said.
 "Tape a paper cup over the eye to protect it, and get to an emergency room immediately."

-"Children under age 15 account for 31 percent of fireworks injuries," Cushing says.
+"Children under age 15 account for 31 percent of fireworks injuries," Cushing said.
 "And sparklers accounted for the most injuries that required medical attention to children ages four and under."

 So while warm weather brings summer festivities, it also should come with a warning: Protect your eyes from too much sun and fun.